Earthquakes on May 1, 2026

 6.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.0 earthquake 29 km ESE of Minto, Alaska with origin time 18:14 UTC on May 1, 2026.
+At 18:14 UTC on May 1, 2026, a magnitude 2.0 tremor occurred 29 km ESE of Minto, Alaska.
 The event originated approximately 6.0 km below the surface, classifying it as shallow crustal.
 The epicenter is at 65.058°, -148.754°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-01